DevExpress-Examples/asp-net-mvc-grid-use-ajax-callbacks-to-switch-between-data-sources/Readme.md

 ## Overview

 Add a [RadioButtonList](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.RadioButtonListExtension?) editor to your application and configure separate data sources.
 Handle the editor's `ValueChanged` event and use the [jQuery.ajax](https://api.jquery.com/jquery.ajax/) function to bind the grid to the selected data source on a callback.
-To identify the data sorce, use its `ID` property in the corresponding Action method.
+To identify the data source, use its `ID` property in the corresponding Action method.

 ```js
 function OnValueChanged(s, e) {